 Learning opportunities in the Ping and Friends game

 Based on the Ping and Friends TV show, the games explore sound, rhythm and melody.
-The game allows kids to take the driver’s seat and follow their own path to discover three original musical activities that allow them to enrich their musical knowledge and extend the reach of their musical learning through play: Clean up the sounds with Mr. Prickles and Matilda, a memory game of sound association and Music is everywhere, a listening discovery game of musical sounds and Jam with Ping and Friends, a freestyle instrumental exploration game.
+The game allows kids to take the driver’s seat and follow their own path to discover three original musical activities that allow them to enrich their musical knowledge and extend the reach of their musical learning through play: Clean up the sounds with Mr. Prickles and Matilda, a memory game of sound association and Music is everywhere, a listening discovery game of musical sounds and Jam with Ping and Pong, a freestyle instrumental exploration game.
 These games help build player’s spatial awareness and memory skills, while highlighting free style discovery.
 The application aims to introduce notions related to musical curriculum outcomes.
 The games cast a wide variety of experiences to reach various age groups.
 We are exposing the audience to sounds from many instruments from varied sources, styles, genres and origins.
 The games are easy and keep discovery fun.